What is UX Research

 The common question often asked is what is the right time to do UX research, and according to the Neilson Norman studies, there are typically three answers for this-

 - You can do user research at the current stage wherever you are in the process.
-It helps you come up with better insights and a fitting background of the project.
+It helps you come up with better insights and a fitting background for the project.

 - Conducting user research at every stage because it increases the value of the product more than the cost of research time.